Chris Sandow: Parramatta Eels (2012–15)

 In 2012, Sandow signed a four-year deal with the Parramatta Eels, "Reportedly" worth between $1.6 and $2.2 million.

-Sandow stated that the reason he was leaving the Rabbitohs was to ensure his children were, "well provided for in the future.”
+Sandow stated that the reason he was leaving South Sydney to ensure his children were, "well provided for in the future".

 Sandow's first two-years with the Parramatta Eels proved to be a struggle as his performances were inconsistent and he spent time in the New South Wales Cup, with the Wentworthville Magpies.

 In the 2012 season, Sandow was accused by Parramatta Legend Peter Sterling as being "overweight and unfit".

 In the 2014 season, Sandow won the Ken Thornett Medal, for being voted as the Parramatta Eels' 'Player of the Season.'
 The 2015 season would prove to be Sandow's final year at the club.

 After a number of on-the field and off-the field incidents.
 Including but not limiting crashing a loan-car and abandoning it in an industrial area.
 Calling out coach Brad Arthur and being critical of his coaching methods publicly, typing a foul-mouthed rant on Social Media platform Facebook and gambling issues.

-Sandow's final match for the Eels was in round 19, against arch-rivals the Canterbury Bulldogs.
+Sandow's final match for the Parramatta Eels was in round 19, against arch-rivals the Canterbury-Bankstown Bulldogs.
 Afterwards Sandow was released by the Parramatta Eels club and "reportedly" received a $50,000 handshake.

 Warrington Wolves (2015–16)

 Sandow joined the Warrington Wolves at the start of the 2015 Super League Super 8s system.
 Going on to make his début against the Leeds Rhinos in a 49–10 defeat.

 Sandow struggled in his opening games, however he grew more and more into the games as they wore on.

-In round 1 of the 2016 Super League season, Sandow scored his first try for the Wolves in a 12–10 win away at the Leeds Rhinos.
+In round 1 of the 2016 Super League season, Sandow scored his first try for Warrington in a 12–10 win away at the Leeds Rhinos.

-He followed-up in round 3, scoring his first try at the Halliwell Jones Stadium in a 36–14 win against the Wakefield Trinity Wildcats.
+He followed up in round 3, scoring his first try at the Halliwell Jones Stadium in a 36–14 win against the Wakefield Trinity Wildcats.

-Sandow was already the early front-runner to win the 2016 Steve Prescott Man of Steel Award, with Head Coach Tony Smith saying, "Sandow has the best kicking game in the Super League since Sean Long.”
+Sandow was already the early front-runner to win the 2016 Steve Prescott Man of Steel Award, with Head Coach Tony Smith saying, "Sandow has the best kicking game in the Super League since Sean Long".

 Sandow represented the Warrington Wolves in both the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium and the 2016 Super League Grand Final defeat by the Wigan Warriors at Old Trafford where he finished a runner-up in both major finals.

 In November 2016, Sandow announced that he wasn't going to be returning to Warrington for the 2017 season.

-In light of Sandow's statement, the club (Warrington Wolves), were said to be, "retaining Sandow's registration until further notice.”
+In light of Sandow's statement, Warrington, were said to be, "retaining Sandow's registration until further notice".